troldal/KZip/README.md

-# Zippy
+# KZip
-Zippy is a simple C++ wrapper around the 'miniz' zip library.
+KZip is a simple C++ wrapper around the 'miniz' zip library.
 It allows for creating, reading and modifying zip archives.

 The underlying 'miniz' library is included and Zippy is therefore completely self-contained; it does not rely on zlib, minizip, libzip or any other external libraries.